dnsimple/dnsimple-go/README.md

 }
 ```

-For more complete documentation, see [godoc](https://godoc.org/github.com/weppos/go-dnsimple/dnsimple).
+For more complete documentation, see [godoc](https://godoc.org/github.com/aetrion/dnsimple-go/dnsimple).

+## License

+Copyright (c) 2014-2016 Aetrion LLC.
+This is Free Software distributed under the MIT license.